redbrick/static-site/source/about/committee/index.md

 First Year Rep: George Burac

 ## Helpdesk
-The Helpdesk is made up of the friendly team of two Tom Doyle(greenday) & our second Education officer Dylan McDonald(grace).
+The Helpdesk is made up of the friendly team of two Tom Doyle(greenday) & Dylan McDonald(grace).

 The Helpdesk is what it sounds like, a desk for help.
 No seriously, we're here to help out and answer any questions at all to help you make the most of